Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 # Project Summary

-This project aims to create an online presence for Judy B Stained Glass using a mobile first design method and ensuring the site is fully responsive across all devices.
+This website aims to create an online presence for Judy B Stained Glass using a mobile first design method and ensuring the site is fully responsive across all devices.
 The project will further the users knowledge about Judy B Stained Glass as a business and the products & services it provides.

 # Contents